mikro-orm/mikro-orm/docs/docs/entity-schema.md

   name: 'Book',
   // if we use actual class, we need this instead:
   // class: Book,
-  extends: 'CustomBaseEntity', // only if we extend custom base entity
+  extends: CustomBaseEntitySchema, // only if we extend custom base entity
   properties: {
     title: { type: 'string' },
     author: { reference: 'm:1', entity: 'Author', inversedBy: 'books' },